All Episodes

 No, sir, but I know what you stand for.

-And I'll tell you one thing stands out, and that is when are we going to speak up?
+And I'll tell you, one thing stands out, and that is, when are we going to speak up?

 And that is exactly right.

-A couple of callers ago, uh the guy made the point, you know, I think we you know, you can only push somebody so far, and you know, when some of these retailers and others make such bold moves to label Christmas trees as holiday trees, I I challenge us all, twenty million co-listeners here of Russia's show.
+And, you know, when some of these retailers and others make such bold moves to label Christmas trees as holiday trees, I challenge us all, 20 million co-listeners here of Rush's show.

 That's a good question.

-I can't imagine out of this vast audience all over the country on this, your favorite radio station, that we have anybody shaking their head, uh, yes, they're offended by a Christmas tree, or yes, they're offended by the celebration of Christmas.
+I can't imagine out of this vast audience all over the country on this, your favorite radio station, that we have anybody shaking their head, yes, they're offended by a Christmas tree, or yes, they're offended by the celebration of Christmas.

 Ken, Merry Christmas.